munechika-koyo/cherab_lhd/docs/source/user/installation.rst

 .. note::

-    `cherab-lhd` package does not provide any LHD-related data (Grid, machine mesh, measurement info, etc.) because of the large size.
+    `cherab-lhd` package does not provide any LHD-related data (grid, machine mesh, measurement info, etc.) because of the large size.
     When functions requiring data are executed, `pooch` is used to automatically download the data using sftp.
     However, since this involves credential information, authentication is required.